GSB864200/GSB864200/README.md

 hi
 gsb here
-try to learn and grow it all cirles of life correct me if I'm wrong thank you
+try to learn and grow in all circles of life correct me if I'm wrong thank you